-This Accounting Separation Methodology Statement (the "Statement" or "Methodology") details SES Water's (trading name of Sutton and East Surrey Water plc or the 'Company') analysis of costs between the respective binding price controls (Wholesale and Household Retail) for the relevant tables in the Company's 2020/21 Regulatory Accounts.
+This Accounting Separation Methodology Statement (the "Statement" or "Methodology") details SES Water's (trading name of Sutton and East Surrey Water plc or the 'Company') analysis of costs between the respective binding price controls (Wholesale and Household Retail) for the relevant tables in the Company's 2023/24 Regulatory Accounts.
 This Statement, and the related regulatory tables, are prepared in accordance with Ofwat's (the Water Services Regulatory Authority) Regulatory Accounting Guidelines (RAGs).
 In specific cases where the RAG does not provide sufficient detailed guidance, the allocations are conducted using the reasonable cost drivers, for which data are available.
 The assumption for allocation of general support cost is based on the proportion of each business unit or price control unit in the total number of full-time equivalent staff and total floor area, whichever applicable.

-Specifically, this Statement is produced to meet the requirements of Ofwat's guidelines for accounting information, as published in RAGs 1.09, 2.08, 3.12, 4.09 and 5.07 and associated materials including Information Notice 13/01 (Revised regulatory accounting guidelines and regulatory accounts reporting requirements for 2012-13 and onwards) and the most recent Information Notice 21/01 issued by Ofwat in April 2021.
+Specifically, this Statement is produced to meet the requirements of Ofwat's guidelines for accounting information, as published in RAGs 1.09, 2.09, 3.14, 4.12 and 5.07 and associated materials including Information Notice 2401 (expectations for monopoly company annual performance reporting 2023-24).

-Tables 1A-2O have been audited by the Company's external auditors (PwC), based on the accounting policies set out in pages 98 to 105 in the Company's 2021 Annual Report and in this Statement.
+Tables 1A-2N - Excluding lines 2N.24 - 2N.62 - have been audited by the Company's external auditors (PwC) and lines 2N.24 - 2N.62 were audited by Motts McDonald, based on the accounting policies set out in pages 127 to 137 in the Company's 2024 Annual Report and in this Statement.